Hélène Rey: Career

-Rey was a member of the Conseil d'analyse économique which advises the French Prime Minister on economic matters from 2010 to 2012, and since 2012 has been a member of the Commission Economique de la Nation which advises the Finance Minister of France.
+Rey was a member of the Conseil d'Analyse Économique which advises the French Prime Minister on economic matters from 2010 to 2012, and since 2012 has been a member of the Commission Economique de la Nation which advises the Finance Minister of France.

 Rey is a regular contributor the French magazine Les Échos.
 She became a co-editor of the Annual Review of Economics as of 2019.

-In 2013 Rey became the first woman to win the Yrjö Jahnsson Award, sharing the prize with Thomas Piketty.
-Rey was also awarded the Inaugural Carl Menger Preis in 2014, the 2015 Prix Edouard Bonnefous, the 2017 Maurice Allais Prize and the 2020 Prix Turgot.

 Economic research

 Rey focuses her research on the determinants and consequences of financial trade and economic imbalances, the theory of financial crisis, and how the international monetary system is organized.
 Through her research, she has shown that certain countries different gross external asset positions help them predict future financial positions along with their exchange rates.

 Rey is credited with ground-breaking research into the structure of international payments and capital flows.
 By examining the balance sheets of creditor and debtor nations, she offered new insights into relative returns on cross-border investments.
 She explained her approach in an interview with the Financial Times, which wrote, "She also showed why the US is the world's banker.
 "We called it 'the US's exorbitant privilege'.
 The US earns more on external assets than it pays on external liabilities.
 It has an excess return on the order of 2 per cent ...
 So it issues a lot of government bonds that are happily bought by the rest of the world."